A detailed and straightforward guide to help travellers understand transportation in Thailand.

 If the driver says they won’t take you, don’t be offended, as they are probably just not going that way.
 Just flag down another songthaew and ask them.

 To hail a songthaew, stand on the side of the road and with the palm of your hand facing down, waving your arm calmly in an up-and-down motion.

-Probably one of the most famous forms of transportation in Thailand is the tuk-tuk, and riding in one quite the experience.
+Probably one of the most famous forms of transportation in Thailand is the tuk tuk, and riding in one is quite the experience.

-Because tourists love riding in these fun vehicles, locals can easily overcharge them for a ride so make sure you agree on a decent price before the journey begins.
+Because tourists love riding in tuk tuks, locals can easily overcharge them for a ride so make sure you agree on a decent price before the journey begins.

-If you have lots of luggage with you, choose the spacious taxi over the cramped little tuk-tuk.
+If you have lots of luggage with you, choose the spacious taxi over the cramped tuk tuk ride.